 The casting of Chris Pratt in the MCU as Star-Lord is hilarious to some Everwood fans as on that show, he was Emily VanCamp's brother.
 In other words, Star-Lord and Sharon Carter were siblings.

-Jerkass Woobie: Nebula.
-Like Gamora she is another one of Thanos's experiments, except she has far more cybernetic implants.
-The only reason she is following Ronan was in the hopes that he could kill Thanos.
+Nebula.
+Like Gamora, she's another one of Thanos's experiments, except she has far more cybernetic implants and is The Unfavorite.
+The only reason she followed Ronan was in the hopes that he could kill Thanos.

-To a lesser extent: "YOU STAND ACCUSED!"Explanation Ronan's form of accusation against the Nova Corps in a very hammy way
+To a lesser extent: "YOU STAND ACCUSED!"Explanation Ronan's form of accusation against the Xandarians.

 Thanos has only two brief appearances, but he makes a hell of a first impression.